Expenses and Floats

 Control over floats

-There is probably more fraud committed with petty cash and floats than any other area of production so the following controls are necessary:-
+There is probably more fraud committed with expenses and floats than any other area of production so the following controls are necessary:-

 1) Issuing floats